NICMx/Jool/en/intro-jool.md

 | Ubuntu 14.04 | 3.12.22-031222-generic, 3.13.11-03131103-generic |
 | Ubuntu 14.10 | 3.14.8-031408-generic, 3.15.1-031501-generic |

-Red Hat and CentOS introduce a compilation warning due to a kernel version mismatch between Red Hat-based kernels and Debian-based kernels. <a href="https://github.com/NICMx/NAT64/issues/105" target="_blank">We're still researching ways to address this warning</a>, but it hasn't caused any problems during testing.
+Red Hat and CentOS introduce a compilation warning due to a kernel version mismatch between Red Hat-based kernels and Debian-based kernels. <a href="{{ site.repository-url }}/issues/105" target="_blank">We're still researching ways to address this warning</a>, but it hasn't caused any problems during testing.

 ## Design